Copper(II) stearate

 Copper(II) stearate is a metal-organic compound, a salt of copper and stearic acid with the formula Cu(C_{17}H_{35}COO)_{2}.
 The compound is classified as a metallic soap, i.e. a metal derivative of a fatty acid.

-Synthesis

-Exchange reaction of sodium stearate and copper sulfate:

-Physical properties

-Copper(II) stearate forms a blue-green amorphous substance similar to plasticine both in appearance and touch.

-Insoluble in water, ethanol, or ether; soluble in pyridine.

-Chemical properties
+Properties

 The compound is stable and non-reactive under normal conditions.

 When trying to ignite, copper stearate first melts and then begins to burn with a green (at the base) flame, then it quickly turns black due to the formation of cupric oxide:

+Synthesis

+Copper(II) stearate can be prepared by an exchange reaction involving sodium stearate and copper sulfate:

 Uses

-The compound is used in the production of antifouling paint and varnish materials.
+Copper(II) stearate is used in the production of anti-fouling paint and varnish materials.

-Also used as a component in casting bronze sculptures.

-Also applies as a catalyst for the decomposition of hydroperoxides.
+It is also used as a component in casting bronze sculptures and serves as a catalyst for the decomposition of hydroperoxides.